 The Lower School curriculum is based on the National Curriculum Key Stage 3 with particular emphasis on preparing pupils for the GCSE course.
+Physics is taught as a separate subject to all pupils, with pupils in the First and Second Years receiving two Physics lessons per fortnight, and those in the Third Year receiving three.

 The programme of study covers the following topics: